 Their accumulation causes neuronal death leading to brain degeneration seen under microscopes as vacuoles or sponge-like lesions—hallmarks of spongiform encephalopathies.

-Because there’s no immune response against these self-proteins gone rogue nor effective therapy yet available, prevention remains our best defense against these fatal illnesses.
+Because there’s no immune response against these self-proteins gone rogue nor effective cure yet available, prevention remains our best defense against these fatal illnesses.

 The Role of Surveillance Systems in Preventing Outbreaks Through Meat Consumption